adambard/learnxinyminutes-docs/perl6.html.markdown

 $a || $b;

 # And because you're going to want them,
-#  you also have composed assignment operators:
+#  you also have compound assignment operators:
 $a *= 2; # multiply and assignment
 $b %%= 5; # divisible by and assignment
 @array .= sort; # calls the `sort` method and assigns the result back